GitHawkApp/GitHawk/docs/_posts/2017-10-02-GitHawk-Status-September-2017.md

 In early September, if you searched "github" on the App Store, GitHawk would show up way, way down.
 There were at least 25 apps that would show up before it!

-However, as of October 2, 2017, GitHawk is **ranked 10th when searching for "github"!** That's a huge improvemnt in only a month!
+However, as of October 2, 2017, GitHawk is **ranked 10th when searching for "github"!** That's a huge improvement in only a month!

 The iOS 11 App Store update now shows more ratings than just the previous version.
 That's a blessing because I like to ship pretty fast.